AVJdataminer/AVJdataminer.github.io/CoverLetter1.md

 These are what I use:

-:hammer: R, Python, SQL, Tableau.
+:hammer: R, Python, SQL, PySpark, keras, tensorflow.

 This is how I am unique: